 Above: Typical building renderings by Austin Design, Inc.

-Ball Lane Community Homes is a proposed affordable homeownership development which will create an estimated 30 homes on an 8.33-acre property in North Amherst.
-The development will be duplex condominiums clustered around shared open spaces, and shared parking arrangements will minimize vehicular traffic and emphasize pedestrian connections.
+Valley Community Development plans to build an affordable homeownership development which will create an estimated 30 homes on an 9.047-acre property in North Amherst.
+The development will be 15 duplex condominiums clustered around shared open spaces, and shared parking arrangements will minimize vehicular traffic and emphasize pedestrian connections.
 All the homes will be deed restricted to Low-to-Moderate Income first-time homebuyer households, with a preference for first-time homebuyers that meet the CommonWealth Builders (CWB) program purchaser requirements, which is the anticipated state subsidy source for the development.

-Valley acquired the site in August 2022 and is currently in the design phase.
-Valley presented the first schematic site and building plans at the District One Neighborhood Association BBQ in September 2022 (see below photos) with our design team, Peter Flinker from Dodson & Flinker Associates, and Tom Chalmers from Austin Design Cooperative, Inc. A second neighborhood community meeting was held on the property in April 2023 to review the site redevelopment and building plans to date.
+Valley acquired the site in August 2022.
+The first schematic site and building plans were presented at the District One Neighborhood Association BBQ in September 2022 with our design team, Peter Flinker from Dodson & Flinker Associates, and Tom Chalmers from Austin Design Cooperative, Inc. A second neighborhood community meeting was held on the property in April 2023 to review the site redevelopment and building plans to date.
 Valley filed a Chapter 40B Comprehensive Permit request with the Amherst Zoning Board of Appeals in September 2023, with the first of several public hearings scheduled for October 2023.